 She actively works to preserve the legacy of the late southern author, William Gay, by editing and promoting his posthumous works, and serves as a team member on the William Gay Archive.

-Dawn Major has an MFA in creative writing from Reinhardt University, a Creative Writing Certification from Emory Continuing Education, a Bachelor of Arts in English from Kennesaw State University (Minor in Philosophy), and Associate in Liberal Arts from Reinhardt University.
-In 2018, she was awarded a fellowship as the assistant literary editor of the James Dickey Review.
-Her published work may be found in Sediments Literary -Arts Journal, Sanctuary Journal, and Family Life Publications.
-Her creative non-fiction piece, “White Trash,” won the 2019 Driscoll Award for Excellence in Writing and her fiction piece, “Nativity,” won 2019 Faculty Choice Award, also for Excellence in Writing.
+Dawn received her Master of Fine Arts in creative writing from the Etowah Valley Writing Program at Reinhardt University, a Creative Writing Certification from Emory Continuing Education, and a Bachelor of Arts in English from Kennesaw State University.
+She was previously awarded a fellowship as the assistant literary editor of the James Dickey Review.
+In 2019, her nonfiction piece, “White Trash,” won the Dr. Robert Driscoll Award for Excellence in Writing on Regional Themes and her short story, “Nativity,” won the Faculty Choice Award from her MFA program at Reinhardt University–also for Excellence in Writing.

 In 2023, Dawn curated an art exhibit titled “The Literary Landscape of William Gay, Author/Artist” at the Decatur Library and served on a panel discussing the connection between Gay’s art and prose at Lost Southern Voices Festival.
 In 2020 & 2021, Dawn also presented on the artwork and prose of William Gay at Lost Southern Voices Festival which led to a collaboration with The Georgia Center for the Book to showcase Gay’s art for the first time in 2023.